Owlmanandy/ATMS-421-Projects/README.md

 # Archive: ATMS 421 Projects
-My repository for assignments that I worked on in my Earth Systems Modeling class.
+My repository for assignments that I worked on in my Earth Systems Modeling class in the fall of 2019.

 These were largely developed with help from Dr. Anna Nesbitt at the University of Illinois at Urbana-Champaign.